*This part covers September 2015 (the leadership coup) until the end of 2016.

 Turnbull would later float an increase to the GST as a serious proposal.

 1st October, 2015 – Turnbull holds a summit to take ideas on the economy.
 He invites the leftist-‘progressive’ Grattan Institute, but doesn’t invite the classical liberal Institute of Public Affairs.
-It should be noted that Lucy Turnbull sits on the Board of Directors of the Grattan Institute, and both Malcolm and Lucy are listed as donors.
+It should be noted that Lucy Turnbull sits on the Board of Directors of the Grattan Institute [2018 update: she resigned in late 2016], and both Malcolm and Lucy are listed as donors [2018 update: they have now been suspiciously removed from the donor list].

 Terry McCrann called it: